pirica/adult-pay-sites/README.md

 3.- Now you can find the addon under  video tab  in Kodi main menu

-4.- Addon will automatically updated when a new version is avaliable (if you want to force update at any time, and don't wait to automatic update, just go to system > settings > add-ons > my addons > video addons and show the context menu over filesmonster addon.
+4.- Addon will automatically updated when a new version is avaliable (if you want to force update at any time, and don't wait to automatic update, just go to system > settings > add-ons > my addons > video addons and show the context menu over the addon.
 Just hold "check for updates".